ryansheehy0/Big_Red_Button/README.md

 Different files:
 - test data and time
+	- get unix time
+	- convert unix time to local time with js on the client
 - test screen output
 	- turn on and off screen
 - final script